coderavine/sparta/docs/contributions.md

 $ composer test
 ```

+#Issues
+If you find any issue, please feel free to report it in [here](https://github.com/coderavine/sparta/issues)

 #Documentation

 Our documentation is proudly generated by [Couscous](http://couscous.io/) , an awesome tool which turns [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documentation into beautiful websites.
 To contribute to the project documentation, please do the following:

 * Write your documentation using Markdown and place them inside the repository `docs` folder.
-* Push your changes to the repository by creating a pull request
+* Create a pull request to submit your changes.